lcaballero/tangent-file/readme.md

 %> npm install tangent-file --save
 ```

 ## Usage

-See a simple and typical usage below.
+A simple and typical usage is below.
 This uses the default values to setup
 the TangentFile and then calls .write(String) to push data into a file.

 ```